biomassives/scdhub_vuepress/src/solutions-database/energy-conservation/efficiency-improvements.md

 - <b>Waste Reduction:</b> Implementing waste reduction and recycling programs can reduce energy consumption and costs associated with waste disposal.

-Implementing these basic energy efficiency measures can significantly improve the sustainability and profitability of enterprises in the USA, while also reducing their environmental impact.
+Implementing these basic energy efficiency measures can significantly improve the sustainability and profitability of enterprises, while also reducing their environmental impact.